AAbdihakim/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ./3-twofiles - Displays the content of more files ./4-lastlines - Display the last 10 lines
 ./5-firstlines -Display the first 10 lines
+./6-third_lines - script that displays the third line of a given file